pala1/bricky-sickbeard/readme.md

+# -
+# This fork is no longer maintained, and will be deleted entirely soon (some time in December 2014) - without further notification.
+# Any interested parties are encouraged to fork before then.
+# -

 # Sickbeard for Torrents

 This is a fork of the incredible [Sick Beard](https://github.com/midgetspy/Sick-Beard), with some additions regarding torrent support and some other areas.